Contract cleaning

 Chapter 1: Introduction

 Contract cleaning in South Africa was constituted in 1987, with the development of the National Contract Cleaning Association (NCCA).
 This association is committed to setting and developing appropriate standards for the contract cleaning industry.
-Main aim of NCCA is to act as a controller to the whole industry by striving to form a professional environment through coordinating and assisting industry activities, by providing excellence services, to maintain national platform and manipulating environment to achieve the desired benefits for its members and for the whole community.
+The main aim of NCCA is to act as a controller to the whole industry by striving to form a professional environment through coordinating and assisting industry activities, providing excellent services, maintaining a national platform and manipulating the environment to achieve the desired benefits for its members and for the whole community.

 the research is aimed at examining and recommending avenues for stakeholders to consider as and when the empowered contract cleaner is terminated due to the end of term with the client.

-- Current Legislation: Labor Relation Act Section 197 makes provision for securing employment from in house to outsource company classified as an-ongoing concern.
-The section protects employees in two ways: firstly, by preventing employers from relying upon transfer of any part of a business to another organization as a basis for retrenching and secondly, by protecting those transactions which cannot be used to reduce terms and condition of employment.
-However no legislation is made to protect employment from contract cleaning companies securing new contracts and losses within the outsourced arena.
+- Current Legislation: Labor Relation Act Section 197 makes provision for securing employment from in-house to outsourced companies classified as an ongoing concern.
+The section protects employees in two ways: firstly, by preventing employers from relying upon the transfer of any part of a business to another organization as a basis for retrenching and secondly, by protecting those transactions which cannot be used to reduce terms and conditions of employment.
+However, no legislation is made to protect employment from contract cleaning companies securing new contracts and losses within the outsourced arena.

-- Research Problem Statement: While examining the Contract Cleaning Industry in South-Africa there are many issues and challenges regarding protection of employment during outsourcing, calculation of minimum wages as per prescribed by organization and issues related to guidelines and framework of the Contract Cleaning Industry.
+- Research Problem Statement: While examining the Contract Cleaning Industry in South Africa there are many issues and challenges regarding protection of employment during outsourcing, calculation of minimum wages as prescribed by the organization and issues related to guidelines and framework of the Contract Cleaning Industry.

 - Importance and Value of the Study: The Contract Cleaning industry (CCI) employs in excess of 120 thousand employees.
-Employees in house cleaning exempt from sect oral determent estimated at 100 thousand of which 90% is occupied black female employees of South-Africa who might or might not be sole bread winners.
+Employees in house cleaning exempt from sect oral determent estimated at 100 thousand of which 90% is occupied by black female employees of South Africa who might or might not be sole breadwinners.

-- The study will contribute to a limited body of knowledge of this industry and will assist legislators, leaders, management and the unsung cleaner to have a voice of securing a sustainable strategy for the industry into the future emphasizing security of industry and employments.
-The industry accounts for a meaningful percentage of the working population in South-Africa.
+- The study will contribute to a limited body of knowledge of this industry and will assist legislators, leaders, management and the unsung cleaner to have a voice of securing a sustainable strategy for the industry into the future emphasizing the security of industry and employment.
+The industry accounts for a meaningful percentage of the working population in South Africa.

-Research Aims and Objectives: To examine stakeholder’s view of cleaning contract employees retention in the contract cleaning industry in South-Africa through a case study that would academically recommend a strategy for stakeholder’s consideration.
+Research Aims and Objectives: To examine stakeholders' views of cleaning contract employees' retention in the contract cleaning industry in South Africa through a case study that would academically recommend a strategy for stakeholder consideration.

 - To examine the retention dilemma of cleaners in the industry.

-- To know the impact of retention in rural and metro cleanerin terms regarding their leadership and legislation.
+- To know the impact of retention in rural and metro cleaners in terms of their leadership and legislation.

 Legislation

-The following represent the legislation applicable and has bearing on the understanding for the regulation which is Skills Development Act, Labor Relations including Basic conditions of employment act and South African Qualifications Authority.
-The industry is regulated at 75% membership through the NCCA which assists in ensuring membership comply with Legislation and bargaining Councils.
-Jeffrey et al 2011:3 posits that labor intensive industries with limited skills presents policy opportunities which need to be nurtured by stakeholders to remain competitive and sustainable.
+The following represent the legislation applicable and has a bearing on the understanding of the regulation which is the Skills Development Act, Labor Relations including Basic conditions of Employment Act and South African Qualifications Authority.
+The industry is regulated at 75% membership through the NCCA which assists in ensuring membership complies with Legislation and bargaining Councils.
+Jeffrey et al 2011:3 posit that labor-intensive industries with limited skills present policy opportunities which need to be nurtured by stakeholders to remain competitive and sustainable.

 - KZN Industry Bargaining Council